Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

  - Need to verilfy using other sensors for turn on/turn off like door and window binary sensors.

 ## Known problems
- - when dimming the lights and they fall below 0 I set the group to turn on at 1% and it turns on unwanted lights against the nightlight scene
+ - ~~when dimming the lights and they fall below 0 I set the group to turn on at 1% and it turns on unwanted lights against the nightlight scene~~
-   - need to calculate the dim percent and just set it to 1 instead of checking if the lights turned off after dimming
+   - ~~need to calculate the dim percent and just set it to 1 instead of checking if the lights turned off after dimming~~ - done
+   - have a problem with this still for lights that are on switches get turned on when they were set to be off for certain scenes.
+Need to ask forums on ideas for this.
  - ~~When the lights are turned off manually and the timer for `motion to dim` is still active the lights wont turn back on.~~
+ - still seems to be problem when the lights are getting stuck at the dim value but I haven't figured out what path is causing it yet.

+## Revision history
+ - 1.1 - 2023_11_06
+   - added input_number for the time the automation holds onto the temporary scene so your lights stay to the old value for however long you want to specifiy.
+   - added a package for a room to be added easily
+   - adding the main config_jj_light_helper.yaml package also for all the other standalone helpers